-A St. Petersburg workers’ compensation lawyer can help you investigate other possible parties in your claim.
+A St. Petersburg lawyer with our firm can help you investigate other possible parties in your workers’ compensation claim.
 They can compile evidence such as medical reports and CCTV footage regarding your workplace injury.
-If you have any questions with the local workers’ compensation laws, the attorney from our firm can answer them for you.
+If you have any questions regarding the local workers’ compensation laws, one of our staff members can answer them for you.

 Recovering Through Workers’ Compensation Coverage

-As outlined in Florida Statute § 440.09, a workers’ compensation claim will reimburse your injury-related costs.
-These include medical expenses and lost income.
+As outlined in Florida Statutes § 440.09, a workers’ compensation claim will reimburse your injury-related costs.
+These include medical expenses, lost income, and possibly, disability.

 Time Limits for Filing Your Claim

-After informing your employer, you now have up to two years to bring your workers’ compensation claim under Florida Statute § 440.19.
+After informing your employer, you now have up to two years to bring your workers’ compensation claim under Florida Statutes § 440.19.
 Some tolling exceptions could pause the timer, including: